Note: The links below will

 Kremlin (the crew paid their respects on Oct 16th).

-Speaking of launchpads, the from the that saw 's
+Speaking of launchpads, the trio

 historic flight inaugurate the age of human space exploration in 1961.
 Their